 "The light from the pale white paper, powerless to dispel the heavy darkness of the alcove, is instead repelled by the darkness, creating a world where dark and light are indistinguishable... a rare tranquility not found in ordinary light..."

-Hiiragiya takes its name from a type of holly (hiiragi) that is believed to bring good fortune.
+For more than 200 years, we have cherished time-honored details of hospitality as one of Kyoto's finest traditional inns.
 You'll find the symbol of the holly leaf, our trademark, throughout the inn.
 It is our wish that it will bring you the good luck it has brought us over the years.